Variable star: Cepheids and cepheid-like variables

-These stars are somewhat similar to Cepheids, but are not as luminous and have shorter periods.
+These relatively common variable stars are somewhat similar to Cepheids, but are not as luminous and have shorter periods.
 They are older than type I Cepheids, belonging to Population II, but of lower mass than type II Cepheids.
-Due to their common occurrence in globular clusters, they are occasionally referred to as cluster Cepheids.
-They also have a well established period-luminosity relationship, and so are also useful as distance indicators.
-These A-type stars vary by about 0.2–2 magnitudes (20% to over 500% change in luminosity) over a period of several hours to a day or more.
+Due to their common occurrence in globular clusters, they are occasionally referred to as cluster-type Cepheids.
+They also have a well established period-luminosity relationship in the infrared K-band, and so are also useful as distance indicators.
+As standard candles, they can be detected out to 1 Mpc, which lies within the local group of galaxies.
+These are low mass giants having an A- or F-type spectrum, and are currently on the horizontal branch.
+They are radially pulsating and vary by about 0.2–2 in visual magnitude (20% to over 500% change in luminosity) over a period of several hours to a day or more.
+The category is divided into Bailey subtypes 'a', 'b', and 'c', depending on the shape of the light curve.